in-toto/attestation/docs/new_predicate_guidelines.md

 ## Vetting process

-Our vetting process is simple.
+Our vetting process is simple, and is based on the process specified in [ITE-9].

-1. Open a PR following [ITE-9] formatting guidelines.
+1. Open a PR following the formatting guidelines specified in the [predicate template].
     -   Add the new predicate to the list of [existing predicates].
     -   To generate Go/Python/Java language bindings for the new predicate, include a [protobuf definition].